graphql/graphql-wg/rfcs/Struct.md

-content in this manner would mean that the client could not request optimised media (one of the reasons why a pre-rendered output was undesirable in the first place), or the image type itself must be a struct which seems to disallow arguments fields which is a common pattern to request specific transofmrations of an image.
+content in this manner would mean that the client could not request optimised media (one of the reasons why a pre-rendered output was undesirable in the first place), or the image type itself must be a struct which seems to disallow arguments fields which is a common pattern to request specific transformations of an image.

 e.g. the following is a simplified example for a way to query images often used